 The concerns about the techniques of genetic engineering and recombinant DNA that Rich described, were voiced at the very outset of the recombinant DNA revolution, which began in the 1970’s in the U.S. There were fears about the creation of unusual organisms that might escape from the laboratory, that they were somehow not natural.
 And yet, we know from 40 nearly 50 years of experience that the techniques and the application have had enormous benefit for human health.
 There are vast applications….the entire biotechnology industry…. is based on the use of the same techniques that have now been applied to engineering plant crops.
-And my case, for instance, the work that we did in my laboratory which was on a simple organism, Baker’s Yeast, we were able to show that cells…yeast cells, manufacture and export protein molecules the same way that human cells do.
+And in my case, for instance, the work that we did in my laboratory which was on a simple organism, Baker’s Yeast, we were able to show that cells…yeast cells, manufacture and export protein molecules the same way that human cells do.
 And the bio technology industry exploited that observation to produce recombinant human insulin…one-third of the world’s supply of recombinant human insulin is made by these techniques of genetic engineering in a simple organism like yeast.
 So, all of those concerns that have been expressed over so many years, really have had no basis in fact in the biotechnology industry, and has been an enormous benefit to human health.

 Greenpeace has questioned GMO’s, specifically the Golden Rice, but there is no evidence of any problem that has emerged in the application of biotechnology to agricultural products.
 In fact, it’s been estimated that 75% of the processed foods in the U.S. have genetically engineered ingredients – this includes 46% of the corn crop, 82% of the soybean crop, 75% of the canola.
 So we have enormous experience with no adverse health concerns.
 I am very concerned that groups such as Greenpeace prey on the sense of vulnerability that the public has, the fear of the unknown, the fear of technological development…and this has been reflected in the U.S. and the legislation to mandate labeling of foods with GMO products.
-Of course, people want to know what goes into their food but if they were being honest about the concerns of GMO products they would also be insisting on all of the other things that are used in agricultural procedures, pesticides, etc. So, I think the idea that we would be forced to label specifically GMO without considering other ingredients is misplaced, and there is now legislation pending in the Senate to rationalizing this process…this whole effort.
+Of course, people want to know what goes into their food but if they were being honest about the concerns of GMO products they would also be insisting on all of the other things that are used in agricultural procedures, pesticides, etc. So, I think the idea that we would be forced to label specifically GMO without considering other ingredients is misplaced, and there is now legislation pending in the Senate to rationalize this process…this whole effort.
 So I, once again, voice my support for this and I welcome others to join in thinking rationally about how biotechnology has advanced human health, and how it could do even more so in the future of agriculture.

 Dr. Richard Roberts: Okay, thank you Randy.
 Marty, would you like to say a few words?